MischaU8/spevktator/README.md

 The ability to conduct keyword searches with local data is much superior to any online search.
 I no longer need to worry about revealing details of my investigation to any third party.
 The online web interface is provided for demo purposes, but not required.

-Setting up a data pipeline isn’t trivial, besides getting the raw data a lot of value is added with optional related data such as metrics, sentiment, translation and named-entity extraction.
+Setting up a data pipeline isn’t trivial, besides getting the raw data a lot of value is added with optional related data such as viewer metrics, sentiment, translation and named-entity extraction.

 This tool is modular, the data can be exported in various file formats (CSV, TSV, JSON) through [sqlite-utils](https://sqlite-utils.datasette.io/) while being stored in a very powerful and accessible database format (sqlite).
+Instead of reinventing the wheel for data exploration and visualisation, it builds on existing opensource tooling, such as Datasette.